IonutzNcr/rock-paper-scissors/README.md

 # rock-paper-scissors
 You can see the code here : https://ionutzncr.github.io/rock-paper-scissors/

-Context: Play rock paper scissors agains a computer.
+Context: Play rock paper scissors against a computer.
 The first to reach 5 points win the game.

 Concepts in practice :
 --DOM